-8.13 Regulation 17 of the AML/ATF Regulations requires that law firms (but not sole practitioners) must appoint a Reporting Officer.
-A firm's Reporting Officer is responsible for ensuring that, when appropriate, the information or other matter leading to knowledge or suspicion or reasonable grounds for knowledge or suspicion of money laundering or terrorist financing is reported to the FIA.
+8.12 Regulation 17 of the AML/ATF Regulations requires that accountancy firms (but not sole practitioners) must appoint a Reporting Officer.
+A firm's Reporting Officer is responsible for ensuring that, when appropriate, the information or other matter leading to knowledge or suspicion of money laundering or terrorist financing is reported to the FIA.
 The decision to report or not to report must not be subject to the consent of anyone else.

-8.14 A firm must ensure that the Reporting Officer:
+8.13 A firm must ensure that the Reporting Officer:

-- i. is employed by the firm; - ii. has sufficient experience and skills; - iii. has appropriate independence; - iv. has a sufficient level of seniority and authority within the business; - v. has sufficient resources, including sufficient time, and (if appropriate) is supported by Deputy Reporting Officer(s); - vi. is able to raise issues directly with senior management; - vii. is fit and proper; - viii. maintains a record of all enquiries received from law enforcement authorities and records relating to all internal and external suspicious activity reports; - ix. is fully aware of both their own and the business' obligations under AML/ATF Regulations, the Proceeds of Crime Act and by extension these Guidance Notes;
+- i. is employed by the firm; - ii. has sufficient experience and skills; - iii. has appropriate independence; - iv. has a sufficient level of seniority and authority within the business; - v. has sufficient resources, including sufficient time, and (if appropriate) is supported by Deputy Reporting Officer(s); - vi. is able to raise issues directly with senior management;

+vii. is fit and proper;

-- x. ensures that relationships are managed effectively post disclosure to avoid tipping-off any third parties; and - xi. acts as the liaison point with the Board/the Bar/FIA and in any other third-party enquiries in relation to money laundering or terrorist financing. - 8.15 Whilst the AML/ATF Regulations requires one individual to be appointed as Reporting Officer it recognizes that given the size and complexity of operations of many firms, it may be appropriate to designate an additional person ("Deputy Reporting Officer") to whom suspicious activity reports may also be made.
-Where a firm has appointed one or more Deputy Reporting Officers, it must ensure that the requirements set out above for the Reporting Officer are also applied to any Deputy Reporting Officer. - 8.16 Where a firm has appointed one or more Deputy Reporting Officers, it must ensure that the Reporting Officer: - keeps a record of the appointment of all Deputy Reporting Officers; - provides support to and routinely monitors the performance of any Deputy Reporting Officer; and - ensures that suspicious activity reports are considered and determined in an appropriate and consistent manner. - 8.17 In the event that the position of Reporting Officer is expected to fall vacant, to comply with the statutory requirement to have an individual appointed to the office of Reporting Officer at all times, a firm must take action to appoint an appropriate member of senior management to the position on a temporary basis.
+- viii. maintains a record of all enquiries received from law enforcement authorities and records relating to all internal and external suspicious activity reports; - is fully aware of both their own and the business' obligations under AML/ATF Regulations, the Proceeds of Crime Act, ATFA and by extension these Guidance Notes; - x. ensures that relationships are managed effectively post disclosure to avoid tipping-off any third parties; and - xi. acts as the liaison point with the Board/ICAB/FIA and in any other third-party enquiries in relation to money laundering or terrorist financing.

+8.14 Whilst the AML/ATF Regulations requires one individual to be appointed as Reporting Officer, given the size and complexity of operations of many firms, it may be appropriate to designate an additional person ("Deputy Reporting Officer") to whom suspicious activity reports may also be made.
+Where a firm has appointed one or more Deputy Reporting Officers, it must ensure that the requirements set out above for the Reporting Officer are also applied to any Deputy Reporting Officer.

+8.15 Where a firm has appointed one or more Deputy Reporting Officers, it must ensure that the Reporting Officer:

+- i. keeps a record of the appointment of all Deputy Reporting Officers; - ii. provides support to and routinely monitors the performance of any Deputy Reporting Officer; and - iii. ensures that suspicious activity reports are considered and determined in an appropriate and consistent manner.

+8.16 In the event that the position of Reporting Officer is expected to fall vacant, to comply with the statutory requirement to have an individual appointed to the office of Reporting Officer at all times, a firm must take action to appoint an appropriate member of senior management to the position on a temporary basis.